Association of an LDAP group to a Redmine group

 The most important feature of ldap beyond authenfication is grouping of users.
 This way we can make groups which holds users for roles on one place (ldap server) which is used by all systems.

-#4 Updated by Terence Mill about 11 years ago
+#4 Updated by Terence Mill almost 12 years ago

 My approach for a full ldap group support in redmine is minimal invasive: